cpkelley94/covidcompbio/00-Preamble.md

 you are engaging with the software graphically, clicking on links or dragging figures around the screen.

+> add info on terminal, UNIX, shell/bash

 ## How can I get to the terminal?
 This will depend on which operating system your computer is running:
+  - **Windows:**
   - **Mac:** Macs are natively based on a UNIX computing environment, so this is far more straightforward.
 Just open up the `Terminal` app from the Launchpad (may be tucked away in the `Other` category).
+If you want to get fancy, feel free to install other terminal apps such as `iTerm2`

 ## What is a programming language?